UnconnectedBedna/shrink-backup/README.md

 ### Smallest possible image

-To get the absolute smallest img file possible, do NOT set `-a` option and set "extra space" to 0
+To get the absolute smallest img file possible, do NOT use `-a` option and set "extra space" to 0

 Example: `sudo shrink-backup /path/to/backup.img 0`